GreenAI-Uppa/AIPowerMeter/README.md

-# Measure the efficiency of your deep learning
+# Profile the energy of your deep learning experiments

-Record the energy consumption of your cpu and gpu.
+Record energy consumption of your cpu and gpu as well as cpu/gpu memory and usage.
 Check [our documentation](https://greenai-uppa.github.io/AIPowerMeter/) for usage.

 This repo is largely inspired from this [experiment Tracker](https://github.com/Breakend/experiment-impact-tracker).
 A popular package is also [Code Carbon](https://github.com/mlco2/codecarbon)